 Having unexpected travel expenses can be part of any travel experience, including on your

 holiday in Vanuatu.
 But it's good to know that many Vanuatu resorts offer money exchanges, while

 there are also ATMs available in Port Vila and Luganville.

 Banking in Vanuatu

-The local currency in Vanuatu is the vatu.
-Australian dollars are widely accepted, while
+The local currency in Vanuatu is the Vatu.
+Australian dollars are widely accepted in store,

-traveler's cheques and credit cards are accepted in Port Vila and Luganville.
+restaurants and supermarkets.
+Traveler's cheques and credit cards are welcome in Port Vila and

-How can you save money when exchanging currency?
-Here are a few currency exchange tips that
+Do you know how to save money when exchanging currency?
+Here are a few currency

 From the town centre, take one of the side streets and walk up the